Elon Musk, SpaceX Plan Falcon 9 Mission In 3 Weeks, Will Deliver Payload Of Iridium Next & GRACE-FO Satellites

 The first time Elon Musk launched a space mission, in 2010, he was doing a “test run” for NASA.
-Now, after running several successful missions under the SpaceX umbrella, the billionaire wunderkind is stepping up his game with the announcement of the Falcon 9 mission, which will launch in 3 weeks.
+Now, after running several successful missions under the SpaceX umbrella, the billionaire is stepping up his game with the announcement of the Falcon 9 mission, which will launch in 3 weeks.

-According to Space News, the Falcon 9 mission, set to launch in 3 weeks, will carry satellites for commercial fleet operator Iridium and a joint mission for NASA and Germany.
+According to Space News, the Falcon 9 mission will carry satellites for commercial fleet operator Iridium and a joint mission for NASA and Germany.

 The 70-meter tall Falcon 9 ship, so named for its nine liquid oxygen-and-kerosene fueled engines that carry it into space, first began accepting commercial missions (such as this one) in 2013, and was launched as a direct competitor to the Atlas V rocket, which was created as a joint venture between Boeing and Lockheed Martin.

-To date, Elon Musk has launched more successful missions under the SpaceX umbrella than any of its competition.
+To date, Elon Musk has launched more successful missions under the SpaceX umbrella than any of the competition.

-The mission will originate in Vandenberg Air Force Base in California, and will first deliver Gravity Recovery and Climate Experiment Follow-On satellites to low-Earth orbit.
+The mission will originate in Vandenberg Air Force Base in California and will first deliver Gravity Recovery and Climate Experiment Follow-On satellites to low-Earth orbit.
 This will then be followed by the delivery of five Iridium Next satellites.

 One of the things that make Elon Musk and his company so powerful, according to Quartz, is that he specifically designed both the company and the rockets, to be cheaper to launch — and to utilize — thus increasing his profit margin while also providing an eco-friendly alternative to traditional space rockets.